Ahsan2001/Ahsan2001/README.md

 ### About Me

-I am a Software Engineer with over 5+ years of experience across multiple domains, specializing in **JavaScript, TypeScript, and Python**, with strong expertise in their respective frameworks.
+I am a Software Engineer with over 5+ years of experience across multiple domains, specializing in **JavaScript, TypeScript**, with strong expertise in their respective frameworks.
 I focus on building scalable, high-performance, and production-ready applications.